cocos/cocos-docs/en/ui-system/components/engine/ui-batch.md

     - Index buffer has a simpler data structure and lighter data volume compared to vertex buffer.
 Updating at each frame, index buffer defines the order for vertices to be rendered and takes an insignificant amount of processing power, requiring no sophisticated memory management.

     - Due to vertex buffer being static, it is advisable to preload vertex buffer at the very beginning of the component's lifespan.
-At loading, component will request relevant vertex buffers from MeshBuffer, and returns them at destruction.
+At loading, component will request relevant vertex buffers from MeshBuffer and returns them at destruction.

     - When MeshBuffer is unable to provide the vertex buffer requested by the component, the engine will create a new MeshBuffer in accordance with **BATCHER2D_MEM_INCREMENT** so that vertex buffer can be successfully distributed.